MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ## Extensibility options for Microsoft 365 Copilot

 You have more than one way to personalize Microsoft 365 Copilot with the intelligence of external services, apps, and data.
-To start building your connector or plugins, you can select the tools and SDKs based on how you want to develope.
+To start building your connector or plugins, you can select the tools and SDKs based on how you want to develop.

 :::image type="content" source="assets/images/decision-making-tree.png" alt-text="Decision-making questions to figure out which M365 Copilot extensibility service you should use":::